Mbell42/05_work-day-scheduler/README.md

 2020.01.31.0710 - Corrected timestamp of previous commit.
 For index.html, I added code to set the textarea to 100% width of its parent column.

 2020.01.31.2005 - For index.html, I added more comments and console.logs to the script area of the code to further detail code and to allow quality control through console.
 I changed the local variables 'textStamp' and 'hourStamp' to be global.

+2020.01.31.2030 - For index.html, I added more comments and console.logs to the script area of the code to further detail the code and to allow for ease of quality control through console.
+I moved the function 'setRowColors()' inside of the function 'createTimeBlocks()' near the end of the function.
+This allowed for colors to dynamically appear in the textareas based on what the current time is.